SFC-Sarge/StartDevDrive/StartDevDrive/api/cover.md

 ## Quick Start Notes:

+This document contains API's used in the the solution.
 This Solution requires Visual Studio 2022 Enterprise 17.0.0 Preview 1 or higher.
 Use this solution alse to build StartDevDrive_api.pdf, and StartDevDrive_articles.pdf using DocFx and wkhtmltopdf 0.12.6 or higher.